 A Sermon on John 1:5-46Read more

 What does it mean to taste and see the fruit of new life?
-In this sermon on John 1:45-46, Dr. Martyn Lloyd-Jones preaches on what it means to know Christ and believe in His message.
-Many oppose Christianity because they say it asks man to abandon all reason and evidence and make a blind commitment.
+In this sermon on John 1:45–46 titled “Taste and See,” Dr. Martyn Lloyd-Jones preaches on what it means to know Christ and believe in His message.
+Many oppose Christianity because they say it asks people to abandon all reason and evidence and make a blind commitment.
 But this is all wrong, as Dr. Lloyd-Jones explains, because Christianity is a faith based in what God has done in time and history.
-It is faith grounded in the real person of Jesus Christ who came and died for sinners!
-When mankind abandons his pride and comes before God, he finds that Christianity is a religion about a relationship with God.
+It is faith grounded in the real person of Jesus Christ who came and died for sinners.
+When humankind abandons their pride and comes before God, they find that Christianity is a religion about relationship with God.
 It is about the God who loves His sinful creatures enough to send His own Son to die for them.
 All are called to believe in Christ and to repent of their sins; this is the only way to salvation and peace with God.
-This sermon brings the greatest message we can hear: the message of Christ.
-It calls all to believe in the Gospel of Jesus Christ and to come to know our Creator and Lord!
+This sermon brings the greatest message: the message of Christ.
+It calls all to believe in the gospel of Jesus Christ and to come to know the Creator and Lord.

 Additional Scripture Translations

 5And the Light shines in the darkness, and the darkness did not grasp it.

 6A man came, one sent from God, and his name was John.
 7He came as a witness, to testify about the Light, so that all might believe through him.
 8He was not the Light, but he came to testify about the Light.